FurqanAnwar/Typing-Simulator/README.md

 # Typing-Simulator
 ### Overview
 Typing Simulator is a front end project which allows user to do typing.
 This is version 1 of typing simulator which is still in development process.
+# Instructions !
+By default focus will be on the container having words in it, when ever user click any where else on the screen the focus is unset by default, so in order to regain focus click any where near text and start typing.
+This project is still in progress and will be completed soon!.
 # Live Preview (Till Now)
 ~~~
 http://furqananwar.me/Typing-Simulator/